Profile information

 Here you will learn about the street dog problems in Guatemala, and learn about different treatments for common conditions (mange, skin infections, sexually transmitted tumors), as well as vaccination and worming schedules, export procedures to send dogs overseas etc. We are NOT veterinarians, but we see enough things that you're sure to learn plenty.

-Our caretaker Mario speaks only Spanish, so you will definitely get to practice your Spanish.
+Parramos is a very "local" town.
+I doubt you'll see any other foreigners out and about.
+Mario speaks only Spanish, so you will definitely get to practice your Spanish.
 He understands a lot of English, but can`t really speak it.
-You can always WhatsApp message or call me with any communication problems.Help

-1) Clean pee and poop from the patio and inside the house - this is ongoing, whenever you're around and you see an accident, clean it up.
+2) Clean up pee and poop - this is ongoing, if you see some poop (or sometimes pee in the house), clean it up.

-3) Stay home with the dogs and supervise for about 1-2 hours a day, so that Mario can go out.
-You can do other things during this time like study or cook or clean - you just need to be around at times agreed on with to supervise the dogs.
+3) Stay home with the dogs and supervise if we need to go out.
+You can do other things during this time like study or cook or clean - you just need to be around at times agreed on to supervise the dogs.
+This won't be every day... some days it might be 2 hours, and other times it might be an entire day while we travel somewhere.

-4) Wash dog blankets and towels and hang to dry - every second day, a couple of machine loads.
+4) Wash dog blankets and towels and hang to dry - usually twice a week.

 5) Attend veterinary visits and assist with vaccinating, worming, wound care etc in the house - if you'd like to help with this we're more than happy to show you how it all works.
 We usually go once a week to the vet.

-We can provide you with a Q200 allowance for food each week and you'll have access to a kitchen (about to be renovated in early February) with everything you need to cook.
+We can provide you with a Q200 allowance for food each week and you'll have access to a well equipped kitchen with filtered water, appliances, and oil / sugar / spices.

-Alyce runs the very popular Cafe Mandarina in town and you're welcome to enjoy a free lunch there once per week.
-Mario is also an experienced chef and will probably cook for you once a week, something exotic like Thai or Indian food.
+Mario is an experienced chef and will probably cook for you once a week, something exotic like Thai or Indian food.
 Mario also makes tofu and tempeh, which you can use for free in your own cooking.What else ...

-We are located about 5 short blocks from the very center of town, right by the cemetery and El Calvario Park.
-You can walk within about 10 minutes to almost everything of interest.
+We are located 2 short blocks from the very center of town, right by Parramos Park.

 Internet access